SenteraLLC/demeter/README.md

 ## Requirements
 - Python `3.10.4`+
-- Access to a Postgres database (with connection credentials)
+- Access to a Postgres database with appropriate connection credentials (see Documentation above)
-- A local installation of PostgreSQL (i.e., `psql`)
 - OSX Users may need to manually install the 'gdal' system requirement (e.g. brew install gdal)

 ## Demeter Data Types